Women and work in India

 Women in the workforce

-More than one in three women in the workforce - or 70 million women - are doing economically productive work, but for no wages.
+More than one in three working women - or 70 million women - are doing economically productive work, but for no wages.
 These are women who work in a household enterprise that is engaged in crop cultivation, milk and livestock production, retail sale of food, or small-scale manufacturing, but do not get paid for their work.
 In Indian labour statistics, they are termed as "unpaid helpers in household enterprises."
 While some men do such unpaid work as well, women are twice as likely to be unpaid helpers.

 In comparison, less than half as many women are in salaried work.